Projecting Children

 }

 .
-If the user is not logged in, we want to show fallback
+If not, we want to show fallback

 , i.e., nothing.

-component to become the children of the <Show/>
+component to become the children of the inner <Show/>

 .
 This is what I mean by “projection.”